norlab/LIS-546-SPR2021/content/data-packaging.md

 2. Self-description: In class thus far, we've depended upon representations of metadata that appear on a dataset's landing page.
 Here we can get a quick graphic user interface view of what the data are supposed to contain or be about.
 But, accessing the actual files, containing both data and metadata, has thus far required us to download multiple files and manage the relationship between those files on our own individual computers.
 By using a data package, we can efficiently transfer a container of data, metadata, and authenticity information that allows us to (similar to a Zip file) have everything we assume to be necessary to meaningfully engage with a collection of data in the same location.
 3. Complexity: I opened this chapter by describing an increasingly complex ecosystem of creating, managing, and sharing data - packages help to reduce this complexity by systematically describing data (and dependencies) that are necessary for meaningful transfer and eventually reuse.

-BagIT is a standard that is broadly used by cultural heritage, archives, and libraries in packaging all kinds of digital objects.
+BagIT is a standard that is broadly used by cultural heritage institutions, archives, and libraries in packaging all kinds of digital objects.
 But, a number of other packaging standards have built upon BagIT's core features to enhance and standardize things like file and manifest metadata.
 These standards are often in service of transferring a particular type of metadata, or a particular role that data play as evidence within a specific domain.

 ![](https://imgs.xkcd.com/comics/standards.png)